tjjlemaire/WebSONIC/README.md

 Remote deployment (Linux)
 ---------------------------

-To deploy the WebNICE app on a pre-configured linux machine, the best way to go is to use a Green Unicorn server.
+To deploy the application on a pre-configured linux machine, the best way to go is to use a Green Unicorn server.

 Open a terminal.